swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

-Our proposal:
-- A hands-on guide built around a reproducible workflow
-- Deployed and monitored on the cloud
-- Transferable to your own experiment and context
+Our proposal: a hands-on, cloud-deployed, monitored workflow you can transfer to your own experiment.
 -->

 A **hands-on guide** built around a reproducible workflow, deployed and monitored on